Parents besiege Texas high school after false shooting call

-SAN ANTONIO (AP) — Alarmed parents laid siege to a Texas high school Tuesday after a classroom shooting report that ultimately proved to be false.
+SAN ANTONIO (AP) — Alarmed parents converged on a Texas high school Tuesday after a classroom shooting report that ultimately proved to be false.

 The siege at Thomas Jefferson High School in San Antonio began about 1 p.m.
 Tuesday after police received a call of a possible shooting in progress at the school, according to a police statement.
 The school was placed on lockdown as police entered and began clearing the campus but found no evidence of an active threat or shooting.